5argon/Minefield/README.md

 Long time ago I have a team of 4 members.
 Due to bad management often the work pile up on me when others are left idle with nothing to do.
 Every time I add any new feature, there is fear of regression which could popup somewhere in the game.
 The solution back then is I would ask Ben, my teammate : "We will ship this soon, you are currently free so could you **go to all scenes and push all buttons** in the game?"
 This "make sure everything works by mindlessly navigating around" test happen every release.
 And I believe almost all kind of games need this assurance, regardless of genre or the game's content.

 Fast forward to now, others all quit and got far more stable day job.
 No amount of money I could offer to them that's worth their time anymore compared to what they could earn.
 I need an automated testing library that could make *that kind of test* as fast as possible to survive alone.
-It may not be able to query and check for everything in Unity, and it may not able to do mocks, stubs, doubles, fakes, etc. But it has to be the fastest to code up a navigation test.
+It may not be able to query and check for everything in Unity, and it may not able to do mocks, stubs, doubles, fakes, etc. But it has to be the fastest to code up a mindless navigation test.

 The original requirements "go to all scenes and push all buttons" are satisfied by 2 main design of `Minefield` : an ability to use a single scene as a unit of test, and an ability to navigate when able to or otherwise wait for it.